92amartins/92amartins/README.md

 - Worked for Petrobras during 5 years.
 During this period, learned a lot about the Oil and Gas industry.
 - Studied abroad for 1 year in the beautiful city of Brighton (UK).
-- Dropped a masters' degree on Recommender Systems after 2.5 years trying to understand and foster serendipity in Recsys.
+- Dropped from masters' degree on Recommender Systems after 2.5 years trying to understand and foster serendipity in Recsys.
 - Love other people's pets.
 Scared about the possibility to have one.
 - Vegetarian since 2016.